Mughal Architecture in Delhi: Exploring Forts, Tombs and Mosques!

 • Late afternoon at the Red Fort

 Let the heat mellow before heading in.
 Soft, angled light makes the arches and jali screens worth photographing.
 If you’re a museum person, allow extra time for the galleries inside the complex.
-Note: the Red Fort is closed on Mondays.

 This order gives you the best light at Humayun’s Tomb in the morning, lets you navigate Old Delhi before the heat peaks, and ends with the fort as the day cools.
+A practical note before you plan around it: the Red Fort has traditionally closed on Mondays, though reporting on this has been inconsistent recently, with some sources describing revised, every-day access.
+Confirm the current schedule on the official ASI site or at the gate the day before, rather than assuming either way.

 Option B: Two Gentle Days (My Favourite)